Car Insurance - What Is it and Why Need It?

 with possible repairing or replacing if your car is damaged or stolen.
 How many hailstorms and tornadoes

-are there each year in Minnesota?
+are there each year in the Midwest?
 Hail damage is one of the biggest causes of an auto insurance claim in

 the Twin Cities.